pjustino/weatherForecast/README.md

 # Weather Forecast Report API

-This API allows a weatherman to store weather forecasts (temperature) per day that any user can retrieve in a week (7 days) forecast report in a "feel like" format (e.g.:  "Freezing", "Bracing", "Chilly", "Cool", "Mild",
+This API allows a weatherman to store weather forecasts (temperature) per day.
+An frontend application can retrieve a week (7 days) forecast showing temperatures in a "feel like" format (e.g.: "Chilly" or "Cool").
-"Warm", "Balmy", "Hot", "Sweltering",
-"Scorching").

-Conversion between temperature numeral value range (Celsius) and feel like text form follows the table below.
+Conversion between temperature numeric value submited by weatherman and the returned value on a "feel like" textual format follows the rules in the table below.

 | Temperature interval (Celsius) | Feels Like |
 |:------------------------------:|:----------:|